cloudmesh-community/book/chapters/class/policy.md

     Have each bullet point its own date
 -   if you have done the activity in a period than add the second date to it yyyy/mm/dd - yyyy/mm/dd
--   If you refer to section numbers in your notebook, please aslo add the section title as the section numbers may change in case we need to add content
+-   If you refer to section numbers in your notebook, please also add the section title as the section numbers may change in case we need to add content